First, You Cry: Production

+Awards and nominations

 In popular culture

 The film was parodied on the November 17, 1979 episode of Saturday Night Live hosted by Bea Arthur, in a sketch titled "First He Cries".
 In the sketch, a husband (played by Bill Murray) is distraught over his wife's (played by Gilda Radner) mastectomy.
 The sketch was controversial and received over 200 calls and 300 letters of complaint.
 Betty Rollin herself wrote a letter in support of the sketch.

-Home Media
+Home media

 MTM Home Video released the film First, You Cry in 1993 on VHS tape.
 As of this posting, the telefilm has not been reissued on DVD.